-The digitization of Cultural Heritage paves the way for new approaches to surveying and restitution of historical sites.
-With a view to the management of integrated programs of documentation and conservation, the research is now focusing on the creation of information systems where to link the digital representation of a building to semantic knowledge.
-With reference to the emblematic case study of the Calci Charterhouse, also known as Pisa Charterhouse, this contribution illustrates an approach to be followed in the transition from 3D survey information, derived from laser scanner and photogrammetric techniques, to the creation of semantically enriched 3D models.
-The proposed approach is based on the recognition -segmentation and classification- of elements on the original raw point cloud, and on the manual mapping of NURBS elements on it.
-For this shape recognition process, reference to architectural treatises and vocabularies of classical architecture is a key step.
-The created building components are finally imported in a H-BIM environment, where they are enriched with semantic information related to historical knowledge, documentary sources and restoration activities.
+The digitisation of cultural heritage objects paves the way for new approaches for the surveying and restitution of historical sites.
+With a view to the management of integrated programmes of documentation and conservation, the research is now focusing on the creation of information systems that link the digital representation of a building to semantic knowledge.
+Through reference to an emblematic case study of the Calci Charterhouse, also known as Pisa Charterhouse, this contribution illustrates an approach to be followed for transforming 3D survey information derived from laser scanning and photogrammetric techniques into semantically enriched 3D models.
+The proposed approach is based on both the recognition, segmentation and classification of semantic/geometric elements and the manual mapping of non-uniform rational basis spline elements on the original raw point cloud.
+For this shape recognition process, reference to architectural treatises and the vocabulary of classical architecture is a key step.
+The created building components are finally imported into a heritage building information modelling environment, where they are enriched with semantic information related to historical knowledge, documentary sources and restoration activities.